Sci Fi (Poland)

 Sci Fi is a Polish cable and satellite television channel and the local variant of the Sci Fi channel (now Syfy) owned and operated by the international networks division of NBCUniversal and launched on 1 December 2007.
-Unlike its sister international variants, the Polish channel has maintained use of the "Sci Fi" brand as-is, as the word "syfy" sounds similar to syphilis in plural form in the Polish language.
+Unlike its sister international variants, the Polish channel has maintained use of the brand spelled "Sci Fi" because in Polish the word syfy is the plural of the colloquial term syf (clipped from syfilis) 'syphilis'.

+On October 1, 2026, Sci Fi was rebrand a new logo.